 What Does Roadside Assistance Cover?

 When you browse roadside assistance plans, you’ll realize that they are all different.
-However, most plans share some basic similarities, such as minor adjustments and repairs when your vehicle breaks down.
+However, most plans share some basic similarities, such as minor adjustments and repairs when your vehicle breaks down and you are stalled on the side of the road.
 These include changing a flat tire, fuel delivery, battery jumpstarts, locksmith services, and winching.
 Also, these plans include car towing services.

 Most 24-hour roadside assistance plans limit the number of service calls you can make each year.
 Generally, plans allow for four to five service visits.
 If you go over that limit, you’ll have to pay for the service.
 Most people don’t have any issues with the service limits.